 This award is assessed by completing an invigilated online exam that candidates will only be able to access at the date and time they are registered to attend.

-Adjustments and/or additional time can be requested in line with the BCS reasonable adjustments policy for candidates with a disability or other special considerations, including English as a second language.
+Adjustments and/or additional time can be requested in line with the for candidates with a disability or other special considerations, including English as a second language.